 Weigh yourself every morning on the same scale when you get up -- before you eat and after you use the bathroom.
 Make sure you are wearing similar clothing each time you weigh yourself.
 Write down your weight every day on a chart so that you can keep track of it.

-Call your doctor if your weight goes up by more than 3 pounds in a day or 5 pounds in a week.
-Also call your doctor if you lose a lot of weight.
+Call your health care provider if your weight goes up by more than 3 pounds in a day or 5 pounds in a week.
+Also call your health care provider if you lose a lot of weight.

 Checking Your Heart Rate and Pulse

 Know what your normal pulse rate is.
-Your doctor or nurse will tell you what yours should be.
+Your health care provider will tell you what yours should be.

 You can take your pulse in the wrist area below the base of your thumb.
 Use your index and third fingers of your other hand to find your pulse.
 Use a second hand and count the number of beats for 30 seconds.
 Then double that number.
 That is your pulse.

-Your doctor may give you special equipment to check your heart rate.
+Your health care provider may give you special equipment to check your heart rate.

 Checking Your Blood Pressure

-Your doctor may ask you to keep track of your blood pressure at home.
+Your health care provider may ask you to keep track of your blood pressure at home.
 Make sure you get a good quality, well-fitting home device.
 Show it to your doctor or nurse.
 It will probably have a cuff with a stethoscope or a digital readout.

-Practice with your doctor or nurse to make sure you are taking your blood pressure correctly.
+Practice with your provider to make sure you are taking your blood pressure correctly.